jatinchowdhury18/NewMixer/README.md

   - When a track is armed, a pink circle will appear around it, when it starts recording automation, the circle will turn red
   - Automation will automatically stop recording at the end of the song, or when the song is paused
   - To delete recorded automation, press "SHIFT + DEL"

+### Saving sessions
+  - To save your session, right-click and select "Save Session"
+  - If this is your first time saving your session, you will be asked to name your session and choose a save location.
+    - The files for your tracks will be copied into a "Stems" folder

 <!-- ### Recording
 - To create a new input track, right-click and select "New Track," or use "CTRL + N"